-In June 2018, Walgreens Boots Alliance authorized a stock repurchase program (the "June 2018 stock repurchase program"), which authorized the repurchase of up to \$10.0 billion of Walgreens Boots Alliance common stock of which the Company had repurchased \$7.3 billion as of February 29, 2020.
+In June 2018, the Company authorized a stock repurchase program (the "June 2018 stock repurchase program"), which authorized the repurchase of up to \$10.0 billion of the Company's common stock of which the Company had repurchased \$7.8 billion as of May 31, 2020.
 The June 2018 stock repurchase program has no specified expiration date.
+In July 2020, the Company announced that it is suspending activities under this program.
+The Company may continue to repurchase stock to offset anticipated dilution from equity incentive plans.